| Prep Time: 15 minutes

 2 cups vegetable stock

-For garnish: parsley, basil. and lemon slices
+Garnish with parsley, basil, and lemon slices

 This dish is traditionally cooked in a paella pan, which is a shallow, two-handled carbon steel pan.
 You can make this dish in a cast iron skillet or a wide sauté pan, but make sure it is completely oven safe because the whole pan goes into the oven to cook the dish.
 This recipe calls for a round pan that is anywhere between 10” and 12” wide.